 Thinkific offer affiliate marketing – this is a great way to encourage people to spread the word about your course.

-They also state that they offer a range of tools to help market your course – however, most of them require you to integrate with other services.
-Thinkific doesn’t currently send out emails to let your students know when new drip content is uploaded – this is a real shame, although they do say they plan to add it to the platform in the future.
+They also state that they offer a range of marketing tools to help market your course – however, most of them require you to integrate with other services.
+Thinkific doesn’t currently send out emails to let your students know when new drip course content is uploaded – this is a real shame, although they do say they plan to add it to the platform in the future.

 One of the positives of Thinkific is the variety of payment types you can offer your students.
 You can offer courses for free (like the mini-courses), offer a one-time payment to unlock the content, create a subscription or membership fee, or give them the option of a monthly payment plan for more expensive courses.
 The latter could open up your courses to a wider audience.